sj19217/CS-Coursework/Interpreter/process.md

 * Completed get_operand_value (with help froma function to interpret arithmetic)
 * Research done on void pointers
 * Wrote some testing statements in execute()
+* As expected, it didn't work.
+Crashing issue turned out to be dereferencing NULL pointers ಠ_ರೃ
+* Fixed this, but difficult to say at present if get_operand_value really works.
+It seems to.